-- (3) The federal Farm to Cafeteria and School Gardens Program provides a model for the types of activities that should be covered by a state seed grant program, and the allowable grantees for such a program. - (b) The department, subject to the conditions of Section 9105, shall administer a Farm to School seed grant program to assist school districts, farmers and others directly involved in a farm to school Farm to School program in carrying out the purposes of this article.
-Grants shall be awarded on a competitive basis, in amounts determined by the department, to school districts and nonprofit organizations to carry out the purposes of this article.
-The department shall seek the advice of the Farm to School interagency working group, and refer to the federal Farm to Cafeteria and School Gardens Program, in establishing criteria for and implementing the seed grant program. - (c) The department, CDFA, and DHS shall make all feasible efforts to secure federal funding, and to assist school districts, as feasible, in securing federal funding, as made available through the Child Nutrition and WIC Reauthorization Act of 2004 (Public Law 108-265) and the Specialty Crop Competitiveness Act of 2004 (Public Law 108-465) and other available sources, to provide funds for seed grants. - SEC.
+(3) The federal Farm to Cafeteria and School Gardens Program provides a model for the types of activities that should be covered by a state seed grant program, and the allowable grantees for such a program.

+- (b) The department, subject to Section 9105, shall administer a Farm to School seed grant program to assist school districts, farmers, and others directly involved with schools in establishing and implementing a Farm to School program.
+The department, CDFA, and DHS shall jointly establish a process to review grant proposals and award grants on a competitive basis to school districts and nonprofit organizations for purposes of establishing and implementing a Farm to School program.
+The department shall seek the advice of the Farm to School interagency working group, and refer to the federal Farm to Cafeteria and School Gardens Program, in establishing criteria for and implementing the seed grant program. - (c) The department, CDFA, and DHS shall make all feasible efforts to secure federal funding, and to assist school districts, as feasible, in securing federal funding, as made available through the Child Nutrition and WIC Reauthorization Act of 2004 (Public Law 108-265) and other available sources, to provide funds for seed grants. - SEC.
 2. Chapter 5 (commencing with Section 43600) is added to Division 17 of the Food and Agricultural Code, to read: